allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

     documentation.
 But for testing react components we currently have two libraries and I’ll explain why in a moment.

 The 2.0 version of platform Allegro Ads was released about 6 years ago, with an Enzyme library on a board.
-A year ago the team added a react testing library to package.json.
-We have both packages so far. **Recently we officially decided to slowly rewrite the Enzyme library for good.** We added the rule to our docc (Declaration of Code Convention) that the new components are tested just in RTL, the old ones will be rewritten during the development of specific parts.
+A year ago the team added a React Testing Library to `package.json`.
+We have both packages so far. **Recently we officially decided to slowly rewrite the Enzyme library for good.** We added the rule to our Declaration of Code Convention that the new components are tested just in RTL, the old ones will be rewritten during the development of specific parts.

 ## Migration effects so far